Bayernatoor/btc_self_custody/src/faqs/node_setup/node_faq1.md

 Running your own copy of the Bitcoin Core code allows you to personally validate every block and broadcast your own transactions, all without depending on a trusted third party.
 It provides you with additional privacy and security while also helping to decentralize the peer-to-peer network.
 Running Bitcoin is our way to help keep the network honest, ensure consensus rules are being followed, and become sovereign Bitcoin users.
-If not us, then who?
+If not you, then who?